Code-Institute-Submissions/JP-Performance-Cars/README.md

   1. User navigates to a car by the showroom.
   2. Cars which are available will have their prices displayed and also have a button to enquire about a particular car.
-  3. If the user selects deposit they will be then presented to a summary of the selected car and information that is relevant to the customer for example how to receive the car and with a form to finalise the deposit.
-If the user selects to enquire they will be presented with a form to enquire about the specific vehicle.
+  3. If the user selects enquire they will be then presented to a summary of the selected car and information that is relevant to the customer with a form to finalise the enquiry.

 - Book in a service
   This page is for users who own a supercar such as a Ferrari, Maserati or Lamborghini to book in a service for there supercar.